ChloeSpacedOut/figura-piano/README.md

 This avatar must be trusted for it to work.
 To do so, go to Figura > Permissions, click 'show disconnected avatars', and change 'Piano' to Max.
 Once in the world, simply punch the notes, or right-click them with a shield to play!
+Additionally, if you place a gold block 2 blocks under the piano, it will swap to a different texture ^^

 ## Piano Library
 Instead of punching notes manually, you can manually trigger note plays though your script.
 If you ping this, everyone will be able to hear your note play.
 This can be used to automate playing songs, or use custom inputs like with your keyboard (or a midi keyboard??).
 You'll need to script this yourself though.
 To access the piano library, first create a variable based on the avatar variable.